umr-ds/OFC4DNA/README.md

+# OFC4DNA: Optimizing Fountain Codes 4 DNA Storage
-# Optimizer-Suite for Distribution functions of FountainCodes for non-Gaussian Error-Channels
+### Optimizer-Suite for Distribution functions of FountainCodes for non-Gaussian Error-Channels

 This tool is intended to be used for optimizing the distribution functions of FountainCodes for non-Gaussian error channels.